beegee-tokyo/Meshtastic-Sensor-Network/WisMesh-Basic-Device-Setup-Guide.md

 ⚠️ The settings for the NTP server (Network Time Provider) are optional.
 You can use the default **meshtastic.pool.ntp.org** or choose one that works better for your country.

-Once the Meshtastic node is connected to the WiFi network, the BLE connection to the Meshtastic Mobile app is no longer available.
+Once the Meshtastic node is connected to the WiFi network, the BLE connection to the Meshtastic Mobile App is no longer available.

 # ⚠️ WARNING
 _**If you configure the device for a WiFi network that you cannot access from your phone, e.g. an isolated guest access point on your router, you cannot access the device anymore.
 The only way to recover the device is to do a factory reset by reflashing the Meshtastic firmware**_